avik-pal/RayTracer.jl/README.md

 For usage examples look into the `examples` directory.
 Also the documentation has some getting started examples.

+[Duckietown.jl](https://github.com/tejank10/Duckietown.jl) uses RayTracer.jl for generating renders
+of a self-driving car environment.
+For more complex examples of RayTracer, checkout that project.

 ## CURRENT ROADMAP

 These are not listed in any particular order

-- [X] Add more types of common objects - Disc, Plane, Box
+- [X] Add more types of common objects (use mesh rendering for this) - Disc, Plane, Box
-- [ ] Add support for rendering arbitrary mesh (a proof of concept version is present in `master` but is slow)
+- [X] Add support for rendering arbitrary mesh but is slow)
 - [ ] GPU Support using CuArrays (partially supported in `ap/gpu` branch)
 - [ ] Inverse Rendering Examples
 - [ ] Application in Machine Learning Models through Flux
-- [ ] Texture Rendering
+- [X] Texture Rendering
 - [ ] Make everything differentiable:
-  - [ ] Checkered Surface
   - [ ] Triangle Mesh